 The running-in operation is designed to achieve proper contact between rotating or sliding parts.
 This may result in some loosening of parts or production of metal shavings due to lapping action on the sliding surfaces.
 The outboard motor must be checked for these conditions after the running-in operation, and reconditioned as necessary to assure high performance during the service life.
 The inspection procedure is described below:

 Check bolts and nuts for looseness.
 Retighten as necessary.
-Remove the motor upper cover.
-Check the mounting bolts and nuts of the following parts for looseness, and retighten as necessary with a wrench.
+Remove the bolts and nuts of the following parts for looseness. and retighten as necessary with a wrench.